 Appendix two – value data checklist

-PASA dashboards guidance page.
+PDWG guidance.

 You will need to review the summary of challenges set out in table two when providing value data to the ecosystem.
 To help you be consistent in providing value data, we have set out our recommendation to each challenge which is documented in detail, in the Values guidance produced by PASA.

-The PASA Values guidance is designed to provide ‘good practice’ recommendations to deal with a number of common issues not addressed by legislation or standards.
+The PASA Values guidance is designed to provide ‘good practice’ recommendations to deal with several common issues not addressed by legislation or standards.
 It was prepared by a group of practitioners from across the pensions industry (including the Local Government Association) and has been discussed with T P R and MaPS.
 The guidance does not represent definitive views on the issues raised and is not a substitute for professional advice.
 Many of the issues covered are scheme specific and there is unlikely to be one size that fits all.

 Once you have made your decisions, you will need to record these decisions together with the reasons why you made them.